dndiscord/dndiscord/README.md

 - !hero [action] [item] [target] : take [action] using [item] against [target] item or character
 - !hero [action] [target] : take [action] against [target] item or character
 - !party [destination] : move the party to [destination] room
+- !fight : start combat between the party and npcs in the room